python/devguide/communication.rst

 Notifications can be set for individual categories and topics.
-To change any of these defaults, you can either go to your user preferences, or visit the category page, and use the notification button 🔔 above the topic list, on the top right hand corner of the category page beside the “+ New Topic” button.
+To change any of these defaults, you can either go to your user preferences, or visit the category page, and use the notification button 🔔 above the topic list, on the top right hand corner of the category page beside the "+ New Topic" button.

 Clicking on the Notification control 🔔 will show a drop-down panel with 5 different options: Watching, Tracking, Watching First Post, Normal, and Muted.